pauleveritt/tagstr-site/docs/pep.rst

 In the earlier example, there are two strings: ``r'Did you say "'`` and ``r'"?'``.

-Strings are internally stored as `Decoded` objects with access to raw strings.
+Strings are internally stored as objects with a ``Decoded`` structure, meaning: conforming to a protocol ``Decoded``.

+These objects have access to raw strings.
 Raw strings are used because tag strings are meant to target a variety of DSLs, such as the shell and regexes.
 Such DSLs have their own specific treatment of metacharacters, namely the backslash.
-(This approach follows the usual convention of using the r-prefix for regexes in Python itself, given that regexes are their own DSL.)
+This approach follows the usual convention of using the r-prefix for regexes in Python itself, given that regexes are their own DSL.

 However, often the "cooked" string is what is needed, by decoding the string as if it were a standard Python string.
-Because such decoding might be non-obvious, the tag function will be be called with ``Decoded`` for any string items.
+The decoded object's ``__new__`` will store the raw string and return the cooked string.
-``Decoded`` is string-like, but has an additional property, ``raw`` that provides this decoding.

 The ``Decoded`` protocol will be available from ``typing``.
+In CPython, ``Decoded`` will be implemented in C, but for discussion of this PEP, the following is a compatible
-In CPython, ``Decoded`` will be implemented in C, but for discussion of this PEP, the following is a compatible implementation:
+implementation:

 .. code-block:: python